-Student Education Records

-The Family Educational Rights and Privacy Act (FERPA) is a Federal law designed to protect the privacy of a student=s education records.
-FERPA gives parents certain rights with respect to their children=s education records.
+Student Education Records The Family Educational Rights and Privacy Act (FERPA) is a Federal law designed to protect the privacy of a student's education records.
+FERPA gives parents certain rights with respect to their student's education records.
 These rights are:

-Inspect and review all of their student=s education records maintained by the school within 45 days of a request for access.
+1. Inspect and review all their student's education records maintained by the school within 45 days of a request for access.

-Request that a school correct records believed to be inaccurate, misleading, or otherwise in violation of the student=s privacy rights under FERPA.

-Parents who wish to ask the school to amend a record should write the principal or appropriate school official, clearly identify the part of the record they want changed, and specify why it should be changed.
+2. Request that a school correct education records believed to be inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+Parents who wish to ask the school to amend a record should write the principal or appropriate school official, clearly identify the part of the record they want changed and specify why it should be changed.
 If the school decides not to amend the record as requested by the parent, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.

-Provide consent before the school discloses personally identifiable information (PPI) from a student=s record, except to the extent that FERPA authorizes disclosure without consent.
-Such exceptions include, but are not limited to:

-- [a] school officials with legitimate educational interests; - [b] other schools to which a student is transferring; - [c] individuals who have obtained court orders or subpoenas; - [d] individuals who need to know in cases of health and safety emergencies; - [e] official in the juvenile justice system; - [f] a State agency or organization that is legally responsible for the care and protection of the student; - [g] specified officials for audit or evaluation purposes; or - [h] organizations conducting studies for or on behalf of the District.
+3. Provide consent before the school discloses personally identifiable information (PPI) from a student's record, except to the extent that FERPA authorizes disclosure without consent.
+Such exceptions include, but are not limited to: [a] school officials with legitimate educational interests; [b] other schools to which a student is transferring; [c] individuals who have obtained court orders or subpoenas; [d] individuals who need to know in cases of health and safety emergencies; [e] official in the juvenile justice system to improve education outcomes; [f] a State agency or organization that is legally responsible for the care and protection of the student, including the responsibility to investigate a report of educational neglect; [g] specified officials for audit or evaluation purposes; or [h] organizations conducting studies for or on behalf of the District.